bbzorba/STM32-Nucleo-Sensor-Applications/README.md

 Build the source codes of the application from an example inside src folder by copying the content of the file (e.g. LED_blink_CMSIS.cpp) to your main.cpp file inside your project's src folder and upload it to the board.

+P.S.
+Do not forget to include all the header files and source codes inside that application subfolder under the src folder in your project.